-Prerequisite: A grade of 86 or above in previous science class.
-It is also recommended that the students have successfully completed Algebra I or be concurrently enrolled in Algebra I.
+Science Prerequisite: A grade of 86 or above in previous science class and Math Prerequisite: Algebra I or be concurrently enrolled in Algebra I

 This course is recommended for students who have demonstrated above average ability in math and science and plan to pursue a career in the engineering, computer, environmental and various medical related fields.
+Students explore biological concepts through an inquiry approach.
 Topics include the study of cell structure and function on a molecular level such as photosynthesis, respiration and protein synthesis.
-Also included are ecology, human and animal physiology, genetics, anatomy and bioenergetics.
+In addition, concepts include biochemistry, cell biology, taxonomy, physiology, genetics, ecology, homeostasis and disease.